CURRICULUM VITAE | NICOLE ANTEBI

 2023-ongoing

-SELECT AIRES/RII/TRIF Funded SCIENCE IN MOTION/THE WONDER STUDIO COLLABORATIONS with BIOSPHERE II
+AIRES/RII/TRIF Funded SCIENCE IN MOTION/THE WONDER STUDIO COLLABORATIONS with BIOSPHERE II

 Part 1: Co-PI with Diane M Thompson, Scott R Saleska, and Greg A Barron-Gafford on Science in Motion: Scaling Broader Impacts of UArizona Resilience Science Through Student-Engaged Filmmaking, Animation, Data Visualization, and Motion Arts-Science Pedagogy in collaboration with Aaron Bugaj, Senior Research Specialist and Media Producer at Biosphere 2.